Part 7: Implementing commands

 Commands are markdown files with YAML frontmatter.
 Unlike skills, each command is usually one file, not a folder.

-The /kid command has this shape:
+The /kid command uses this structure:

 ---